apache/incubator-retired-s4/website/content/doc/0.6.0/fault_tolerance.md

 A PE can be checkpointed if:

-- the PE class provides an empty no-arg constructor (that restriction should be lifted in next releases)
+- **the PE class provides an empty no-arg constructor** (that restriction should be lifted in next releases)
-- it has non transient serializable fields (and by opposition, transient fields will never be checkpointed)
+- **it has non transient serializable fields** (and by opposition, transient fields will never be checkpointed)

+> For example, one must make sure fields of type `Stream` (for sending messages downstream) are transient!

 ##### Checkpointing application configuration